 An important voice in the debate is that of author Jacob Jan Cremer.
 In 1863, after visiting a cloth factory in Leiden, he makes a burning plea to a select group of people gathered in The Hague.
 He sketches the horrible conditions under which children are forced to work and urges the King to abolish child labour with immediate effect.
 Among the shocked audience are several MPs and factory owners.
 Cremer’s plea comes as a bombshell and it is published under the title of Factory Children.
 That same year, under the pressure of public opinion, Minister Thorbecke establishes a state committee to investigate child labour.

 In 1874, liberal politician Samuel van Houten submits a private member’s bill against “excessive labour and neglect of children”.
 This bill prohibits children up to the age of twelve from working in workshops and factories.
 Although Van Houten pursues a general ban, the House of Representatives mitigates his bill.
 For example, children are still allowed to do farm work.
 And a lack of supervisory bodies precludes the abolition of child labour in factories with immediate effect.
 The 1901 Compulsory Education Act ends child labour once and for all.
-From that time onwards, parents are obliged to send their children between the ages of seven up to and including twelve to school.
+From that time onwards, parents are obliged to send their children between the ages of six up to and including twelve to school.
 In actual practice, most parents already do so.
 Around 1900, 90 per cent of children attend school.

 Under the International Convention on the Rights of the Child (1989), child labour is currently prohibited if it is “unhealthy or harmful”.
 Yet in 2019, as many as 152 million children across the globe are working, of whom 73 million under hazardous circumstances.